dylanirlbeck/content-moderation-lab/_pages/about.md

 And so, we sought out to introduce a new programming assignment into CS210, focused on the ethics of content moderation.

 ---

-**Ethical Moderation** is a programming-based ethics assignment for students, by students.
-The project is completely open-source by design: we want to be part of a larger wave of revamped ethics education in computer science.
-We encourage instructors to incorporate this lab into their course; we challenge students to improve their ethical capacities by engaging with the project’s material; and, more broadly, we welcome anyone curious or concerned with content moderation to think hard about how it can and should be done.

-This project is open to and encourages feedback.
-The [lab](https://github.com/dylanirlbeck/hackillinois-2021) and [website](https://github.com/dylanirlbeck/content-moderation-lab) code is open-source, and we (the project’s creators) welcome emails.

-Without further ado, we present: [Ethical Moderation](https://dylanirlbeck.github.io/ethical-moderation/project).